• Product development

 Developing a mobile app means creating software that runs on your smartphone or tablet.
 These apps usually need a network connection to interact with remote servers or resources.

 The process starts with building installable software packages, which include all the code, binaries, and assets.
 Next, you need to set up backend services, like APIs, to handle data access and other functions.
-Finally, the app gets tested on the devices it’s meant to run on to make sure everything works smoothly.
+Finally, we test the app on the devices it’s designed for to ensure everything works smoothly.

 We followed this process when building MiM – Money in Motion, a user-friendly budget-tracking app for financial education.